FlipsideCrypto/crosschain-models/models/docs/stats/crosschain_stats_core.md

 {% docs crosschain_unique_from_count %}

-The number of unique origin from addresses in the hour.
+The number of unique initiator or origin from addresses in the hour.

 {% enddocs %}